Türkiye's infrastructure and logistics: Demand for automated warehousing and material flow solutions in Turkish industry – Image: Xpert.Digital

 Heavy-duty systems and container handling

-Heavy-duty logistics requirements
+Heavy haul logistics requirements

 Container terminal systems

-The DP World Yarimca Container Port is one of the largest container terminals in Turkey, with a capacity of 1.3 million TEU.
+The DP World Yarimca container port is one of the largest container terminals in Turkey, with a capacity of 1.3 million TEU.
 The terminal is equipped with environmentally friendly technologies aimed at low carbon emissions and supply chain efficiency.
-It utilizes the latest technology management systems with centralized activity planning.
+It utilizes state-of-the-art technology management systems with centralized activity planning.

 Market development for cold storage

-Specific requirements for freezer systems
+Specific requirements for deep-freeze systems

-SSI Schäfer was commissioned by the Turkish ice cream manufacturer Sanset to construct and equip a fully automated deep-freeze warehouse operating at minus 28 degrees Celsius.
+SSI Schäfer was commissioned by the Turkish ice cream manufacturer Sanset to construct and equip a fully automated deep-freeze warehouse at minus 28 degrees Celsius.
 As general contractor for the logistics project, SSI Schäfer built a four-aisle high-bay channel warehouse with more than 11,000 pallet spaces, along with the necessary conveyor technology, at Sanset's production site in Kirklareli.

 Your container high-bay warehouse and container terminal experts

-Container high-bay warehouses and container terminals: The logistical interplay – Expert advice and solutions - Creative image: Xpert.Digital
+Container high-bay warehouses and container terminals: The logistical interplay – expert advice and solutions - Creative image: Xpert.Digital

 This innovative technology promises to fundamentally change container logistics.
-Instead of stacking containers horizontally as before, they are stored vertically in multi-tiered steel rack structures.
-This not only enables a drastic increase in storage capacity within the same space but also revolutionizes the entire processes in the container terminal.
+Instead of stacking containers horizontally as before, they will be stored vertically in multi-story steel racking structures.
+This not only allows for a drastic increase in storage capacity within the same area, but also revolutionizes all processes at the container terminal.

-More about it here:
+More information here:

 How Turkey is becoming a hub for automated logistics – Multimodal logistics centers: How transport is changing in Turkey